-By way of a one year contract, the EDD will require the Grantee to broadcast 24 semi-monthly, 30 minute hosted radio talk shows (programs) in Spanish and recorded in video format.
-Additionally, the Grantee must create complementing media posts on the Grantee's website and use social media outlets to publicize the radio talk show videos and communicate additional information as necessary.
+By way of a one year contract, the EDD will require the Subrecipient to create and broadcast 24 semi-monthly, 30 minute hosted radio show programs in Spanish and recorded in video format publicizing the EDD and partner services as well as pertinent information to MSFWs.
+Additionally, the Subrecipient must create complementing media posts on the Subrecipient's website and use social media outlets to publicize the radio talk show videos.

-All broadcasted and other media communications must support and expand on the outreach efforts of the EDD Workforce Services Branch (WSB), designated Significant, Multilingual, and Special Circumstance MSFW America's Job Center of CaliforniaSM (AJCC) offices1, and related partner organizations to achieve comprehensive, statewide outreach information campaigns for MSFWs.
+All broadcasted and other media communications must support and expand on the outreach efforts of the EDD Workforce Services Branch (WSB), designated Significant Multilingual MSFW

+America's Job Center of CaliforniaSM (AJCC) offices^{1,} and related partner organizations to achieve comprehensive, statewide outreach information campaigns for MSFWs.